 There is a new piece for haegeum (奚琴) and guzheng (古筝) to be written over the Chinese New Year…

 …and a short piece for Xia YuYan, who will premiere it at the CHIME Conference this May in Lisbon.

 A few photos from Yongyun’s performance last night in Cincinnati –

-I recently finished a new work for sheng (笙), yangqin (扬琴), and toy piano (玩具钢琴) for sheng virtuoso Li YiFan 李怡凡 that will premiere in late fall in Beijing:
+I recently finished a new work for sheng (笙), yangqin (扬琴), and toy piano (玩具钢琴) for sheng virtuoso Li YiFan 李怡凡 that will premiere later this year Beijing:

 Percussionist Zhang YongYun 张永韵 has been working on my new drum and spoken voice piece 辜月 in Cincinnati.
 The wonders of Wechat now include enabling rehearsals to take place from halfway across the globe…

 Lastly, I have been shadowing rehearsals with the Chinese Bamboo Flute Orchestra (中国竹笛乐团) as part of my ongoing compositional research on dizi (笛子).
 There is so much to learn and explore…